AoDevBlue/FirestoreClientIsOfflineIssue/README.md

-On Android, Firestore responds with `com.google.firebase.firestore.FirebaseFirestoreException: Failed to get document because the client is offline.` when fetching a document after rectonnecting to the Internet.
+On Android, Firestore responds with `com.google.firebase.firestore.FirebaseFirestoreException: Failed to get document because the client is offline.` when fetching a document after reconnecting to the Internet.

 This issue was reproduced on the firestore-core version ranging from 11.6.2 to 17.0.4